lraton/FlopperZiro/README.md

 <img alt="Github stars" src="https://img.shields.io/github/stars/lraton/FlopperZiro?color=56BEB8">

 An orribol copi of FlipperZero, uit worst inglish<br>
-A Flipper Zero clone, but cheapest, DIY and siply Open Source, made with Arduino IDE<br>
+A Flipper Zero clone, but cheapest, DIY and simply Open Source, made with Arduino IDE<br>
 <br>
 > ⚠️ **Important Notice**: This is just a fun project, it was started to pass the time, it is not at all professional and is not intended to be.
-Is not an alternative for profesisoanl device.
+Is not an alternative for professional device.
 <br>

 ![side pic](/img/img-profile.jpg)